Loading...

 Stay Hydrated

-Drink a glass of water before and after eating the protein bar to aid in digestion and stabilize blood sugar levels.
+Drink a glass of water before and after consuming the protein bar to help with digestion and metabolism.

-Take a short walk or engage in light exercise after eating to help your body utilize the glucose more efficiently.
+Engage in light exercise, like a 10-15 minute walk, after eating to help your body use the glucose more efficiently.

 healthspan-mbl